kdimmler2/Genomic_Prediction_RF_GB/README.md

 ### 2. Train models

 Model training is organized as a staged workflow rather than a single fully automated run.
 Each stage produces outputs that should be reviewed before moving to the next step.
-This structure was used so that model behavior, hyperparameter performance, and threshold-dependent metrics could be evaluated explicitly in a dataset-dependant fashion before training final models.
+This structure was used so that model behavior, hyperparameter performance, and threshold-dependent metrics could be evaluated explicitly in a dataset-dependent fashion before training final models.
 Several R scripts are included to help review and visualize training outputs between stages.
 These were used to inspect hyperparameter tuning results, compare threshold-dependent metrics, and summarize final model performance before choosing settings for the next stage.

 The main training stages are:

 1. **Hyperparameter tuning**
      Randomized hyperparameter searches are run across a defined parameter space.
 The resulting model performance summaries are reviewed to identify parameter combinations that perform well and are reasonably stable across evaluation metrics.
      - **Main outputs:** Table of performance metrics for each model, saved data split.

 3. **Threshold tuning**
      Candidate models are evaluated across a range of classification thresholds.
 This step is used because the default probability threshold of 0.5 may not be optimal for an imbalanced or biologically complex binary trait.
 The selected threshold is then carried forward into downstream evaluation.
      - **Main outputs:** Table of performance metrics across classification thresholds, precision-recall curves and roc curves, and sample-level predicted probabilities.

 4. **Test-set evaluation**
      The selected model settings and threshold are evaluated on the held-out test set.
 This provides an estimate of model performance on data that were not used for hyperparameter or threshold selection.
      - **Main outputs:** Tables of prediction metrics for classification (binary) and probabilities (continuous).

 6. **Final model training**
      After model settings have been selected and evaluated, final models are trained using the chosen parameters on the entire training set (tuning dataset + test hold out recombined).
 These models can then be used for downstream interpretation, feature importance extraction, or prediction on additional datasets.
      - **Main outputs:** Saved final random forest model using the entire dataset.

 Example commands are in: